ForBioPhylogenomics/tutorials/analysis_of_introgression_with_tree_topologies/README.md

 			iqtree2 -s ${nex} -o orenil
 		done

+* Submit the Slurm script `run_iqtree_filtered.slurm` with `sbatch`:

+		sbatch run_iqtree_filtered.slurm

-	IQ-TREE should require a few minutes to finish this set of analyses.
+	IQ-TREE should require no more than a few minutes to finish this set of analyses.

 * Combine all inferred phylogenies into a single file, using the following command: